DR LUCINDA GREEN

 Many mothers I have provided cared for have said it was a relief to be able to talk to someone who understands what they’re going through, doesn’t judge them and has the expertise to help them make decisions about their care.
 Even at the first appointment most women say that they feel much more relaxed than they expected.

 My approach is to work collaboratively with you so that you can make informed choices about your care and treatment.
 This includes helping you weigh up the risks and benefits of taking medication in pregnancy and when breastfeeding so that you can decide what is best for you and your baby.
 I can advise you about any risk you have of becoming unwell in pregnancy and after birth and the treatment and support that will help you stay as well as possible.
 If you would like me to, I can speak to the other professionals involved in your care.
 I often work close in partnership with obstetricians, midwives, health visitors, GPs and other mental health teams.
+I work with a network of specialist psychologists and psychotherapists who I can refer you to if needed.
 You are always welcome to bring your partner, another family member or friend to some or all of your appointments if you want to.
 I aim to help women enjoy pregnancy and being a parent and to ensure the best outcomes for women and their families.

 NHS consultant posts